espocrm/documentation/docs/development/metadata.md

 Metadata is intended for storing application data such as fields, relationships, front-end controllers, views, panels, dashlets etc.

+JSON Schema is available [here](https://github.com/espocrm/espocrm/tree/master/schema/metadata) (not full as the moment).

 In this article:

 * [Reference](#reference)